Arthur Dallidet: Active resistance: June 1941 – May 1942

 Germany attacked the Soviet Union on 22 June 1941 in Operation Barbarossa.

 With this, PCF policy switched to support for armed struggle against the German occupiers.

 On 2 August 1941 Albert Ouzoulias was put in charge of the Bataillons de la Jeunesse, fighting groups that were being created by the Jeunesses Communistes.

 Dallidet introduced Ouzoulias to Eugène Hénaff, who was responsible for the armed struggle under the direction of Tillon.

-About the time of the Barbès shooting (Note: The Barbès shooting was the assassination of a German soldier in the Barbès metro station on 21 August 1941 by Pierre Georges in revenge for the execution of the 20-year-old Samuel Tyszelman for having taken part in an anti-German demonstration.) in August 1941 the PCF Opérations Spéciales, the Batallions de le Jeunesse and the Main-d'œuvre immigrée merged to form the Francs-Tireurs et Partisans (FTP) led by Pierre Villon.
+About the time of the Barbès shooting (Note: The Barbès shooting was the assassination of a German soldier in the Barbès metro station on 21 August 1941 by Pierre Georges in revenge for the execution of the 20-year-old Samuel Tyszelman for having taken part in an anti-German demonstration.) in August 1941 the PCF Opérations Spéciales, the Bataillons de le Jeunesse and the Main-d'œuvre immigrée merged to form the Francs-Tireurs et Partisans (FTP) led by Pierre Villon.

 Although led by Communists, the FTP was under the National Front, which theoretically was independent of the PCF.

 The FTP's mandate was to sabotage railways and factories, punish collaborators and assassinate German soldiers.

 Dallidet was placed in charge of security.

 Dallidet was recognized talking to a woman in a cafe beside the Reuilly metro station on the evening on 28 February 1942.
 He was arrested, taken to La Santé Prison, chained, handcuffed and severely beaten.
 He did not reveal any information, but had been carrying a long list of names and addresses.
 This led to other arrests including "Betty" (Madeleine Passot), his most important liaison officer.
 Further names and addresses were found in Betty's apartment.

 Dallidet suffered weeks of extreme torture, but continued to say nothing.

 His face became so badly bruised and swollen he could not open his eyes, and one arm was paralyzed.

 Dallidet was executed by a German firing squad on 30 May 1942 at Fort Mont-Valérien, Paris, along with Félix Cadras, Louis Salomon and Jacques Decour.

 The executions were a reprisal for an attempted assassination in Le Havre on 23 May 1942.